 Covid, Fleet Hygiene, & You

 A fleet hygiene checklist goes a long way in maintaining safety in the workplace and preventing the spread of Covid.
 Maintaining proper supplies, monitoring vehicle activity, communicating with drivers and customers, and sanitising properly are musts.

 It’s easy to slip up on sanitisation between trips if you aren’t monitoring incoming and outgoing vehicles.
 Do yourself a favour, and make it automatic with a digital fleet management system like Fleet Geo.

 With something as important as safety in the workplace, fleet managers can’t afford to drop the ball on hygiene.
-To learn more about how Vimcar’s fleet management software can help you maintain hygiene in the workplace – not to mention cut costs, save time, and keep your fleet secure – contact our customer service team today.
+To learn more about how Vimcar’s fleet management software can help you maintain hygiene in the workplace – not to mention cut costs, save time, and keep your fleet secure.